obdev/v-usb/examples/Readme.txt

 To mention just a few:

 Using RC oscillator for system clock
-  The 16.5 MHz module of AVR-USB has been designed to cope with clock rate deviations up to 1%.
+  The 12.8 MHz and 16.5 MHz modules of AVR-USB have been designed to cope with clock rate deviations up to 1%.
 This allows an RC oscillator to be used.
 Since the AVR's RC oscillator has a factory precision of only 10%, it must be calibrated to an external reference.
-The EasyLogger example shows how this is done.
+The EasyLogger example shows how this can be done.

 Dynamically generated descriptors
   Sometimes you want to implement different typtes of USB device depending